Željko Mavrović: Professional career

-Mavrović served as a boxing director for the Croatian Boxing Federation during the 2014 European Youth Boxing Championships in Zagreb.
-He was quoted after the incident where Croatian boxer Vido Loncar assaulted and seriously injured a referee after a loss, excusing Loncar with the argument "I believe that he is not a butcher or as bad as this act makes him look.
+Mavrović served as the boxing director for the Croatian Boxing Federation during the 2014 European Youth Boxing Championships in Zagreb.
+After the incident where Croatian boxer Vido Loncar assaulted and seriously injured a referee after a loss, he defended Loncar saying "I believe that he is not a butcher or as bad as this act makes him look.
 This was part of his excessive ambition in that moment".
 Loncar was subsequently banned from boxing for life.

 Honors

 His Golden Glove remains the biggest trophy in the history of Croatian heavyweight boxing, and he was named the Croatian sportsperson of the year twice.
 He was also distinctive for his Mohawk hairstyle, which led to a later nickname Irokez (Croatian for Iroquois).